An Alternative Trajectory for Generative AI: Energy efficiency and economic sustainability

-\paragraph{The hidden token cost structure.} Reasoning models generate thousands of invisible CoT tokens that are billed but not shown to users.
+\paragraph{The hidden token cost structure} Reasoning models generate thousands of invisible CoT tokens that are billed but not shown to users.
 For Claude's Opus 4.6 model, these are priced as output tokens at \$25/1M.
 A single complex query could cost several dollars in reasoning tokens alone, making flat-rate subscriptions economically unsustainable~\citep{claude_pricing}.
 In contrast, DeepSeek-R1 charges $\sim$\$2.19/1M output tokens: an 11.4$\times$ price differential that reflects not merely margin compression but fundamental differences in training efficiency and model architecture~\citep{deepseek_cost, deepseek_r1_pricing}.